tbl(1) — Linux manual page

 this row.

-_, - Replace table entry with a horizontal rule. tbl expects an
+_, - Replace table entry with a horizontal rule.
+An empty table

-empty table entry to correspond to this classifier; if data
+entry is expected to correspond to this classifier; if data

-are found there, it issues a diagnostic message.
-If the
+are found there, tbl issues a diagnostic message.

 | Place a vertical rule (line) on the corresponding row of